keycloak/keycloak/examples/fuse/fuse-admin/README.md

 features:install keycloak-jaas
 ```

-5) Now let's type this from your terminal:
+5) Now let's type this from your terminal to login via SSH as `admin` user:

 ```
 ssh -o PubkeyAuthentication=no -p 8101 admin@localhost